-I create art because I love to.
-I design and fabricate art one piece at a time, giving each my full attention and care.
+I create art because I love to, and design and make one piece at a time, giving each my full attention and care.
 I draw inspiration from the abundance of nature that surrounds me.
-My home and studio overlook the Sugar River watershed in Wisconsin.
+My home and studio overlook the Sugar River watershed in southwest Wisconsin.
 The river, plants, and sunlight are a constant source of joy.
 My creative process is intrinsically woven into my day-to-day interactions with the natural world, and my art reflects the multitude of feelings nature evokes.

 I grew up in a family of makers.
-My father was a design builder in the Chicago suburbs and I remember watching him unroll blueprints on the dining room table and draft in his office.
-I watched my mother and grandmother sew and crochet and they all instilled in me a belief that art is beautiful and has an important purpose in our lives and the world.
+I was born in Illinois and was raised in the country next to the Fox River in St. Charles.
+My father was a design builder in the suburbs of Chicago and I grew up in the house he built.
+I remember watching him unroll blueprints on the dining room table and draft in his office.
+My mother was a homemaker and encouraged my creativity.
+My grandmother lived next door, and taught me to sew and crochet.
+All three instilled in me a belief that art is beautiful, and has an important purpose in our lives and the world.

-A long time ago, I gave up a career in banking and traded it for a two degrees in fine art.
+A long time ago, I gave up a career in banking and traded it for two degrees in fine art.
 I trained with inspiring faculty at the University of Wisconsin-Madison, home of the nation’s first university-based studio program in art glass.
-I earned a BFA, MFA and served the University of Wisconsin-Platteville as assistant professor of art through 2014.
-I studied drawing in Los Angeles, California, served on the Pasadena Arts Council and I taught art for 18 years in schools and at two University of Wisconsin campuses.
+I earned a BFA, and MFA and served the University of Wisconsin-Platteville as an assistant professor of art through 2014.
+I studied drawing in Los Angeles, California, served on the Pasadena Arts Council, and taught art for a total of 18 years in both elementary-middle school and university undergraduates.

-Whether it’s a flowing river made of melted glass, iconic bluffs and trees carved from wood, or intricate metal buildings and bridges that create the illusion of a city skyline - the results are inspiring.
-I enjoy helping art consultants, designers, architects and individuals find the right art for their projects and homes.
+Whether it’s a flowing river made of glass, a detailed landscape with trees or intricate bands of abstract textured color - the results are inspiring.
+I enjoy helping art consultants, designers, architects, and individuals find the right art for their projects and homes.
 Let me help you and your group develop a remarkable work of art.
-Email firstname.lastname@example.org to set up a conference call, and SHOP online at my website to purchase ready-to-install artwork that's perfect for your home or office.

 In every walk with nature one receives far more than one seeks.